By Katie Kerwin McCrimmon and Erin Emery

 Immunocompromised people should get a third shot about one month after their first two doses of mRNA vaccines like Pfizer and Moderna.

 Booster shots, on the other hand, are for everyone else.
-Healthy vaccinated people should wait six months or longer after their initial doses to get a booster vaccine dose.
+Healthy vaccinated people should wait two months after a J & J vaccines or five months after their second dose of Pfizer and six months after their second dose of Moderna to get a booster vaccine dose.

 Do I have to have a doctor’s order to get a booster shot?